 Wisdom Teeth Problems

-Wisdom teeth problems occur when the teeth are poorly aligned or there isn’t enough room in the jaw for them to surface.
-Wisdom teeth are the last set of molars that develop in a person’s mouth usually once the person is 17 or older.
-Wisdom teeth problems don’t occur if your jaw has enough of room, they simply break through the gums and form normally.
+Wisdom teeth problems occur when the teeth are poorly aligned, or there isn’t enough room in the jaw for them to surface.
+Wisdom teeth are the last set of molars that develop in a person’s mouth, usually once the person is 17 or older.
+Wisdom teeth problems don’t occur if your jaw has enough room; they simply break through the gums and form normally.

-A main occurrence when dealing with wisdom teeth problems is when they break halfway through our gums and then a flap of skin grows over them.
-This could lead to a severe infection, especially if food particles get trapped within this overlap of skin.
+A main occurrence when dealing with wisdom teeth problems is when they break halfway through our gums, and then a flap of skin grows over them.
+This could lead to a severe infection, especially if food particles get trapped within this skin overlap.
 Wisdom teeth problems also occur when they grow crooked or in the wrong direction.
-This causes your wisdom teeth to become impacted, meaning they are growing in toward another tooth, which would cause your teeth to shift.
-If any wisdom teeth problems occur, they are usually treated by extraction of the wisdom teeth.
+This causes your wisdom teeth to become impacted, meaning they are growing toward another tooth, which would cause your teeth to shift.
+If any wisdom teeth problems occur, they are usually treated by extracting the wisdom teeth.

-To diagnose wisdom teeth problems, the dentist will examine your teeth and gums to start off with to find any signs or symptoms of wisdom teeth problems.
-You may be also required to get an x-ray done to certify whether your wisdom teeth are causing any problem or whether there are likely to be any problems in the future.
-Sometimes your dentist may recommend that your wisdom teeth be extracted even if you haven’t had any wisdom teeth problems.
+To diagnose wisdom teeth problems, the dentist will examine your teeth and gums to start off to find any signs or symptoms of wisdom teeth problems.
+You may also be required to get an x-ray done to certify whether your wisdom teeth are causing any problems or whether there are likely to be any problems in the future.
+Sometimes, your dentist may recommend that your wisdom teeth be extracted even if you haven’t had any wisdom teeth problems.
 This is usually done to avoid any future problems.

 Contact your dentist if you are feeling any irritation where your wisdom teeth would come in.
-They will give you further instruction on if you should have your wisdom teeth extracted, or if they will be fine to grow in.
+They will give you further instructions on whether you should have your wisdom teeth extracted or if they will be fine to grow in.

 Full and Partial Dentures